Best Tent Brands of 2023 | Outdoor ...

 Final Thoughts

-Spacious, user-friendly, and feature-rich camping tents are made to facilitate a relatively luxurious experience in the outdoors.
-Many of these behemoths offer enough room to set up cots or even chairs and a table for card games on a rainy day.
-For car campers who take a couple trips each year during the summer months, even the cheapest tents on this list will get the job done.
-For tougher conditions or more frequent use, it's worth spending up for better materials and interior space.
-For going on a decade, the Switchback Travel team has been camping all over the country to bring you the latest and greatest options, and below we break down our 19 favorites for .
+Spacious, user-friendly, and feature-rich, camping tents are designed to offer a relatively luxurious outdoor experience.
+Many of these tents provide enough room for cots or even chairs and a table for card games on rainy days.
+For car campers who take a couple of trips each summer, even the less expensive tents can suffice.
+For tougher conditions or more frequent use, investing in better materials and more interior space is worthwhile.
+The Switchback Travel team has camped all over the country for nearly a decade to bring you the latest and greatest options.
+Below, we break down our 19 favorites for 2023.
 For more background information, see our comparison table and buying advice below the picks.

-Editor&#;s note: We updated this guide on May 24, , to swap the six-person Cabela's Alaskan Guide (currently out of stock) to the larger eight-person capacity.
-We also scanned the guide to ensure all prices, colorways, and product write-ups are current at the time of publishing.
+Editor’s note: This guide was updated on May 24, 2023, to replace Cabela's Alaskan Guide six-person tent (currently out of stock) with the larger eight-person capacity.
+We also verified that all prices, colors, and product write-ups are current as of the publishing date.

 Our Team's Camping Tent Picks